Introduction

 and Vault

-contracts can be found in the fps-example-repo mocks folder.
+contracts can be found in the fps-example-repo .
 Clone the fps-example-repo repo before proceeding with the respective guides.
 It is important to understand that these contracts are intended solely for demonstration and are not for production use due to their lack of validation, testing, and audits.
 Their sole purpose is to illustrate the deployment process and the setup of protocol parameters within proposals within the forge proposal simulator.

 The framework can be customized to meet unique protocol requirements for simulating the proposal flow.
-An example has been provided using Arbitrum Proposal flow to demonstrate FPS flexibility.
+An has been provided using Arbitrum Proposal flow to demonstrate FPS flexibility.